-In 1919, at the age of 23, Louis Marx he was fired from the Ferdinand J. Strauss Company where he worked and started his own business, Louis Marx & Co. to make his own Marx toys.
+Marx toys started in 1919, when, at the age of 23, Louis Marx was fired from the Ferdinand J. Strauss company where he worked and started his own business, Louis Marx & Co. to make his own tin toys.

 He started with basically empty hands and no money.
-David, his younger brother, joined him and by 1955, Marx toys had tin toy factories in ten different countries, including Japan, with divisions such as Linemar.
+David, his younger brother, joined him and by 1955, the company had tin toy factories in ten different countries, including Japan, with divisions such as Linemar.

-It would eventually grow to be the world's biggest toy, playsets and toy soldiers producer.
+It would eventually grow to be the world's biggest toy, playsets, trains, tin space explorers, rockets and toy soldiers producer.
 They firmly stood for their two policies: "Give the customer more toy for less money" and "Quality is not negotiable".

 Louis was an expert at designing toys, but he was also very good at marketing.
 A gof combination!
 Quality at the lowest price possible, Marx toys became so popular that he rarely needed to advertise.